 The coffee is great every time and top marks for the budget friendly super-sized free-form orange and date scone.
-Served with butter in a paper twist, fresh orange and jelly bean.
-Handy spot on the coastal highway.
-Limited undercover seating.
+Served with butter in a paper twist, fresh orange and did I mention the coffees come with a complimentary jelly bean.

 Open: 6am – 3pm

 Quirky – Old cars – Cuba style.

 Situated opposite Old Woman Island and in a great spot for the family opposite Power Memorial Park, this Cafe doubles as a surf/skate shop and apart from the cake cabinet, may feature a baked bench top special if you arrive early.
 The muffin we tried up front was far too addictive.
 Luckily for my waistline it wasn’t available the next day.